-The Parkville Nature Sanctuary is a wildlife preserve and educational site developed and maintained the City of Parkville with the help of a group of extraordinary volunteers.
-The Parkville Nature Sanctuary is a 115 acre natural outdoor area made accessible by nearly three miles of hiking trails.
-Daily operations of the Parkville Nature Sanctuary are overseen by a part-time Director.
-E-mail Director Joe Ryan with questions about the Parkville Nature Sanctuary.
+The Parkville Nature Sanctuary is a wildlife preserve and educational site developed and maintained by the City with the help of a group of extraordinary volunteers.
+It is a 115 acre natural outdoor area made accessible by nearly three miles of hiking trails.
+Daily operations of the sanctuary are overseen by a part-time director.
+Call Nature Sanctuary Director Kristen Bontrager at (816) 741-7676 with questions about the sanctuary.

 The main entrance of the Parkville Nature Sanctuary is at 12th Street off Highway 9, down the hill from the Platte County Health Department.

 - Open every day, sunrise to sunset

 - NO dogs or other pets allowed on the trails

 - Stay on trails